-PRESTO TAP OFFS
+PRESTO MOBILE TAP OFFS

-PRESTO TAP OFFS
+PRESTO MOBILE TAP OFFS

 Empowering 200k riders with real-time reminders and in-app tap offs—so they never miss a tap off again.